mrtazz/dotfiles/bundle/syntastic/README.markdown

 ## 1\.
 Introduction

-Syntastic is a syntax checking plugin for Vim that runs files through external syntax checkers and displays any resulting errors to the user.
+Syntastic is a syntax checking plugin for [Vim][13] that runs files through external syntax checkers and displays any resulting errors to the user.
 This can be done on demand, or automatically as files are saved.
 If syntax errors are detected, the user is notified and is happy because they didn't have to compile their code or execute their script to find them.

-At the time of this writing, syntax checking plugins exist for ActionScript, Ada, AppleScript, Arduino, AsciiDoc, ASM, BEMHTML, Bro, Bourne shell, C, C++, C#, Cabal, Chef, CoffeeScript, Coco, Coq, CSS, Cucumber, CUDA, D, Dart, DocBook, Dust, Elixir, Erlang, eRuby, Fortran, Gentoo metadata, GLSL, Go, Haml, Haskell, Haxe, Handlebars, HSS, HTML, Java, JavaScript, JSON, JSX, LESS, Lex, Limbo, LISP, LLVM intermediate language, Lua, MATLAB, NASM, Objective-C, Objective-C++, OCaml, Perl, Perl POD, PHP, gettext Portable Object, OS X and iOS property lists, Puppet, Python, Racket, R, reStructuredText, Ruby, SASS/SCSS, Scala, Slim, Tcl, TeX, Texinfo, Twig, TypeScript, Vala, Verilog, VHDL, VimL, xHtml, XML, XSLT, YACC, YAML, z80, Zope page templates, and zsh.
+At the time of this writing, syntax checking plugins exist for ActionScript, Ada, AppleScript, AsciiDoc, ASM, BEMHTML, Bro, Bourne shell, C, C++, C#, Cabal, Chef, CoffeeScript, Coco, Coq, CSS, Cucumber, CUDA, D, Dart, DocBook, Dust, Elixir, Erlang, eRuby, Fortran, Gentoo metadata, GLSL, Go, Haml, Haskell, Haxe, Handlebars, HSS, HTML, Java, JavaScript, JSON, JSX, LESS, Lex, Limbo, LISP, LLVM intermediate language, Lua, Markdown, MATLAB, NASM, Objective-C, Objective-C++, OCaml, Perl, Perl POD, PHP, gettext Portable Object, OS X and iOS property lists, Puppet, Python, R, Racket, Relax NG, reStructuredText, RPM spec, Ruby, SASS/SCSS, Scala, Slim, Tcl, TeX, Texinfo, Twig, TypeScript, Vala, Verilog, VHDL, VimL, xHtml, XML, XSLT, YACC, YAML, z80, Zope page templates, and zsh.
 See the [wiki][3] for details about the corresponding supported checkers.

 Below is a screenshot showing the methods that Syntastic uses to display syntax errors.
 Note that, in practise, you will only have a subset of these methods